quimortiz/dynotree/README.md

 # dyn_kdtree

-Dynamic Kd-Tree:  Euclidean, SO(2), SO(3) and more!
+Dynamic Kd-Tree in C++ and Python: Euclidean, SO(2), SO(3) and more!

-C++ with Python Bindings
+The underlying KD-tree implementation is based on [bucket-pr-kdtree](https://github.com/jkflying/bucket-pr-kdtree), but dynotree supports non-Euclidean spaces and custom compound spaces.
+State spaces can be defined at both compile and runtime for both efficiency and flexibility.

-The KD-tree implementation is based on [bucket-pr-kdtree](https://github.com/jkflying/bucket-pr-kdtree)
+The C++ library is header-only, with Eigen as single dependency, and we provide Python bindings for fast development and prototyping.

 # Try it out!